 The approved post-mining land use for the Roca Honda permit area is livestock grazing.
-As such, the reclamation objectives will target a higher percentage of grasses and forbs that woody plants.
-However, woody species such as four-wing saltbush (Atriplex canescens), also offer good livestock forage as well as habitat diversity for wildlife species.
-In addition, tree species such as Piñon pine (Pinus edulis) and One-seeded juniper (Juniperus monosperma), have value for livestock as cover (wind and sun), as well as providing diversity and these same values for wildlife species.
+As such, the reclamation objectives will target a higher percentage of grasses and forbs than woody plants.
+However, woody species such as four-wing saltbush (Atriplex canescens) and winterfat (Ceratoides lanata), also offer good livestock and wildlife forage as well as providing for habitat diversity.